The Buchan School

-The Buchan School (Yn Scoill Buchan) is an independent primary school in the south of the Isle of Man, catering for children aged 3–11.
+The Buchan School (Yn Scoill Buchan) is an independent primary school in Castletown in the south of the Isle of Man, catering for children aged 3–11.
 It is the junior school of King William's College.

 History

-The Buchan School was established by Lady Laura Buchan in the 1875 as a "school for females" and was originally known as The High School for Girls.
-The original campus was located on Douglas Road, on the promenade in Castletown, however the school soon out-grew its original site and moved to a new site named "Westhill" about a mile away.
-In 1991 The Buchan amalgamated with King William's College and changed to a co-educational prep school for King William's College. the school had approximately 250 pupils.
+The Buchan School was established in 1875 by Laura, Lady Buchan (daughter of Colonel Mark Wilks) as a "school for females" and was originally known as The High School for Girls.
+The original campus was located on Douglas Road, on the promenade in Castletown, however the school soon outgrew its original site and moved to a new site named "Westhill" about a mile away in Arbory Road, Castletown.

+As the number of pupils grew there was a need for more space and the senior (age 11 to 18) department was relocated to Bowling Green Road where it was housed in three adjacent terraced houses which had been Lady Laura's house.
+The junior school and boarders accommodation remained at Westhill and the pupils walked across Castletown between the two bases to use the playing fields at Westhill and along Castletown promenade to King William's College for swimming lessons.

+In 1991 The Buchan amalgamated with King William's College and changed to a co-educational prep school for King William's College.
+As of 2005 the school had approximately 250 pupils.
 The Buchan is the only independent primary school on the Isle of Man.

 Houses

 The Buchan comprises four houses.
 Every pupil in the school is a member of one of the houses and represents them in awards and sporting events.
 The school used to have a boarding house however this closed in 1999.
 The houses are named after famous Norse rulers of the Isle of Man.